jorisvandenbossche/jorisvandenbossche.github.io/content/2019-11-30-pandas-consistent-missing-values.md

 ### How does this work?

 The integer and boolean data types shown above are still based on numpy arrays, and numpy still doesn't support missing values.
-So how does this then work?
+So how does this work then?

 The `pd.NA` value is the scalar, user-facing object.
 It is returned when accessing or returning a single value that is missing, but is not necessarily